XinyuXu414/XinyuXu.github.io/_pages/about.md

 <br/>

 # 🔥 News
+- *2024.08*：&nbsp;It was my honor to have a communication with Prof. Wolfgang Heidrich. 🐮
 - *2024.06*: &nbsp;🎉🎉 Feel happy for graduation from SJTU and will start my PhD in UNC Chapel Hill. 😊
 - *2024.03*: &nbsp;🎉🎉 Admitted by the BME PhD program of Gatech & Emory! ✨
 - *2024.02*: &nbsp;🎉🎉 Admitted by the CS department of UNC Chapel Hill! 😄